 The Regulations will be phased in, with larger schemes being the first to comply.
-As noted above, they now carve out bulk and individual annuity contracts for the purposes of determining the asset threshold of a scheme; a welcome change from the August 2020 consultation.
+As noted above, they carve out bulk and individual annuity contracts (relevant contracts of insurance) for the purposes of determining the asset threshold of a scheme.
+Following consultation, the DWP has refined the definition of a relevant contract of insurance with the aim of making clear that, in the case of bulk-annuity contracts, it does not require: